 Wondering why your blog posts aren’t performing?
-You know that content marketing is important for your small business, but do you know how to write blogs that outperform the competition.
+You know content marketing is important for your small business, but do you know how to write a great blog post?

-How to Write Blogs that Can Rank and Convert
+How to Write Blogs that Rank

-1. Take Your Time
+2. Take Your Time

 Google’s goal is to present high-quality content to search engine users.
 Publishing a blog post that will outperform competitors doesn't happen in a matter of minutes.
 It takes time to draft a well-written article.
 Some of the best content can take weeks to compile and fact check.